-The District Public Safety Department may investigate a report when it is deemed appropriate.
+The Law Enforcement Agency may investigate a report when it is deemed appropriate.

-Crimes should be reported to the District Public Safety Department to ensure inclusion in the annual crime statistics and to aid in providing timely warning notices to the community, when appropriate.
+Crimes should be reported to the Law Enforcement Agency to ensure inclusion in the annual crime statistics and to aid in providing timely warning notices to the community, when appropriate.

-Community members, students, faculty, staff, and guests are encouraged to report all crimes and public safety related incidents to the District Public Safety Department in a timely manner.
+Community members, students, faculty, staff, and guests are encouraged to report all crimes and public safety related incidents to the Law Enforcement Agency in a timely manner.

-The District Public Safety Department has complete police authority to apprehend and arrest anyone involved in illegal acts on-campus.
-If minor offenses involving District rules and regulations are committed by a student, the Public Safety Office may also refer the individual to the campus Office of Student Affairs.
-Major offenses such as rape, murder, aggravated assault, robbery, and auto theft are reported to the jurisdictional local law enforcement agency.
+The Law Enforcement Agency has complete police authority to apprehend and arrest anyone involved in illegal acts on-campus.
+If minor offenses involving District rules and regulations are committed by a student, the Law Enforcement Agency may also refer the individual to the campus Office of Student Affairs.
+Major offenses such as rape, murder, aggravated assault, robbery, and auto theft that are reported to the jurisdictional local law enforcement agency will be included in the Districts Annual Security Report utilizing Clery Statistics provided by the Law Enforcement Agency.